Acceptable Use Policy

-- Continued advancement of our school communication system with information shared via paper notes, email, website, push notifications on the app & now social media.
+- Continued advancement of our school communication system with information shared via paper notes, email, website, put notifications on the app and social media.

-- Our School App feeds are connected to the school homepage on our website.
+- Our School App News feeds are populated from the school homepage on our website.

 Official School Facebook